The footprint of transportation jointly concerns passengers (mobility of people) and freight (mobility of cargo):

-- Storage.
-Include various facilities to hold freight in inventory such as bulk storage facilities (e.g. oil reservoirs or grain silos) and warehousing facilities for break-bulk.
-Distribution centers are particularly space-consuming as a wide array of added value activities are performed, including consolidation and deconsolidation, cross-docking and storage.
+- Freight.
+Include various warehousing facilities to hold freight in inventory, such as bulk storage facilities (e.g. oil reservoirs or grain silos) and warehousing facilities for break-bulk.
+Distribution centers are particularly space-consuming as a wide array of added-value activities are performed, including consolidation and deconsolidation, cross-docking, and storage.
 Specialized facilities, such as cold storage, are also to be considered.

 There has been a convergence in the use of transportation assets for logistical purposes, all of which trying to rationalize scarce real estate assets, which include:

-- Inland ports.
+- Co-location.
 Facilities commonly designed in co-location with terminal infrastructures (particularly rail) and offering a wide array of logistical infrastructures and services.
 They partially compensate for pressures in the footprint of port terminals.

 - Inventory at terminal strategies.
-They use the storage capacity available at terminals as a temporary buffer within freight distribution systems part of inventory management.
-This is also been referred as “terminalization”.
+They use the storage capacity available at terminals as a temporary buffer within freight distribution systems as part of inventory management.
+This has also been referred to as “terminalization”.